Reducibility of low dimensional Poincar\'e duality spaces: Further remarks

 does not hit the fundamental class of $X$.
 Looking at the AHSS, we can neglect the $S^3$-summand of $\Sigma^\infty_+X$ by naturality of the differentials.
 It then suffices to know that the $d_3$-differential

 is non-trivial, as then the generator of $\H_5(X;\Z)$ is not a permanent cycle and hence not in the image of the above canonical map.
 The non-triviality of the $d_3$-differential follows from the fact that $\eta^2$ is stably essential and detected precisely by the secondary operation given by this $d_3$-differential.
-Notice that we use here (to some extend) that the unit $\S \to \MSpin$ of the ring spectrum $\MSpin$ is a 3-equivalence, so we can import differentials from the AHSS converging to stable homotopy groups of $C(\eta^2)$.
+Notice that we use here (to some extent) that the unit $\S \to \MSpin$ of the ring spectrum $\MSpin$ is a 3-equivalence, so we can import differentials from the AHSS converging to stable homotopy groups of $C(\eta^2)$.

-\begin{Rmk} Other proofs of the non-reducibility of $X$ that I am aware of explicitly use that the Spivak normal fibration over $X$ is non-trivial.
-Of course, I use this implicitly here also, the relation being that the attaching map of the top cell of an oriented PD space is stably null-homotopic if and only if the Spivak normal fibration is trivial, see for instance \cite[Lemma 3.10]{KLPT} and thus in all proofs one uses heavily the fact that $\eta^2$ is stably essential. \end{Rmk}
+\begin{Rmk} Other proofs of the non-reducibility of $X$ that we are aware of explicitly use that the Spivak normal fibration over $X$ is non-trivial.
+Of course, we use this implicitly here as well: the attaching map of the top cell of an oriented PD space is stably null-homotopic if and only if the Spivak normal fibration is trivial, see for instance \cite[Lemma 3.10]{KLPT} and thus all proofs crucially use the fact that $\eta^2$ is stably essential. \end{Rmk}

-Let me quickly comment on the obstruction theoretic point of view for this example.
+Let us quickly comment on the obstruction theoretic point of view for this example.
 As mentioned earlier, stably we have that $X$ is equivalent to $S^3 \vee C(\eta^2)$.
 Taking the defining cofibre sequence and mapping that to $\BO$ and $\BG$, one shows that the primary obstruction to finding a vector bundle lift (i.e.\ the element $e_1(X) \in \H^3(X;\Z/2)$) is in fact the only obstruction: The diagram implies that the canonical map

 is a bijection.
 It follows that the Spivak fibration of $X$, viewed as an element of

 has a non-trivial component in $\pi_3(\BG)$.
 Thus $e_1(X)$ is non-trivial, but as explained earlier, $w_2$ of the Spivak fibration vanishes.
 Thus all Stiefel--Whitney classes (and Wu classes) of $X$ vanish, but $e_1$ does not.